How to Have a More Sustainable Christmas - 8 Tips

 88% of us have decided to live more sustainably, as a result of the Coronavirus pandemic, according to a recent survey.
 So how can we have a more ethical and sustainable Christmas?

 Here are our top tips, in the guise of some of our favourite Christmas songs.
 Enjoy!

-Explore hundreds of inspiring ethical and sustainable gifts that support charities, empower people and protect the planet at Good Things.
+Explore Christmas at Good Things: hundreds of ethical and eco-friendly gifts, toys and games that support charities, empower people and protect our planet.